Freika/rails_server/readme.md

 This is an automated script to help you setup new server and deploy Rails application along with database dump.

-# What it does?

-This script goes through full server configuration process.
-For now it does next things (in order of applying):

-### python.yml

-- Installs Python2 in order to allow Ansible do all the work
-- Installs pip, python packet manager

-### server.yml

-- Creates `deploy` user which is our main user for application deployments
-- Configures `zsh` and `oh-my-zsh` for both `root` and `deploy` users
-- Installs `vim` and `htop`
-- Installs `monit` for server state monitoring and notifications (RAM, HDD, etc)
-- Installs `nginx` with `passenger` to serve your Rails applications
-- Installs `Redis`
-- Installs `Ruby`
-- Installs `PostgreSQL`

-### app.yml

-- Configures Nginx to server your Rails application
-- Creates PostgreSQL database and user for your Rails application
-- Uploads database dump and restores it on server

 ## Requirements:
 Ubuntu 16.04 or newer